Difference Between Arteriosclerosis and Atherosclerosis

 What is Atherosclerosis?

-The symptoms give a signal when already arteries are mostly thin.
+The symptoms give a signal when arteries are already mostly thin.
 The symptoms can start with chest pain, vision problems, or ineffective talking.
 The person has to undergo various medical tests to evaluate if the person has Atherosclerosis.

 A person is told to take an MRI test, ultrasonography, and electrocardiogram.
 The first thing is to take care of the blood sugar and cholesterol in the body.
 The person has to maintain the levels in the body.